 Many cities have adopted measures to limit the incidence of Formula Restaurants and Formula Retail Establishments due to the negative impact they can have on the character of a neighborhood.
-Unregulated, Formula Restaurants and Formula Retail Establishments will drive out independent businesses and neighborhood shops that primarily service the surrounding neighborhood and form part of the unique neighborhood character.
+Unregulated, Formula Restaurants and Formula Retail Establishments will drive out the trendy and distinctive shops that primarily service the surrounding neighborhood and form part of the unique neighborhood character.